top of page

 Step 3: Design the Surroundings at the Same Time

 A pool without integrated surroundings feels unfinished.
+That means planning:

 • Decking material and color